Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 #### 3.1.1. **Download Rocky Linux** <br>

-We chose the generic cloud image file (.qcow2), since this is optimal for environments like Proxmox, and is easy to make templates from.
+Instead of a regular .ISO file, we chose the generic cloud image file (.qcow2), since this is optimal for environments like Proxmox, and is easy to make templates from.
 The current version of Rocky Linux is v10.1 and it's downloaded from the <a href=https://rockylinux.org/download>official site</a>.
 Also download the CHECKSUM file.